 Let’s look at my current favourite piece of madness:

 - A mockCoin has reached nearly USD$1.8Bn (CoinGecko) in market cap (as of 08JAN2018).
-Dogecoin – I don’t know if it is pronounced “Doggy Coin” but the whole thing was created as a joke.
+Dogecoin – I don’t know if it is pronounced “Doggy Coin,” but the whole thing was created as a joke.
 It has no real-world merit – though it is used for tips on the net – but come on.
-This coin was created as a joke – and has even attempted to continue the joke (e.g. initially limited to a capped supply of 100Bn coins, they shifted to INFINITE supply) and then stopped development (it’s been 2 years).
+This coin was made as a joke – and has even attempted to continue the joke (e.g. initially limited to a capped supply of 100Bn coins, they shifted to INFINITE supply) and then stopped development (it’s been two years).

-Pundits everywhere are talking massive growth in crypto or massive crashes – the crypto bubble bursting – leaving some in fear of the crypto bear market.
+Pundits everywhere are talking about the massive growth in crypto or huge crashes – the crypto bubble bursting – leaving some in fear of the crypto bear market.

-However, some of the bigger minds are still looking at a possible continuation.
-Naval Ravikant for example sees institutional investors and some solid underpinnings as potential props to the bubble.
+However, some more prominent minds are still looking at a possible continuation.
+Naval Ravikant, for example, sees institutional investors and some solid underpinnings as potential props to the bubble.

 If we are lucky, there will be a flight to quality.
 If not, then a massive pump followed by a dump.